The Seven Year Itch: Production

+Analysis

+The New York Times argued that, while the film lacks in clear definition as per its nature, its principal topic is the dynamic between the main male character and the alluring presence of the Girl, who dominates the film.
+This is in contrast to Axelrod's emphasis on the comical anxieties of Ewell's character, as the reviewer observed that Monroe's performance overshadows Ewell, making her the focal point of attention.
+The analysis mentioned the potential monotony in Ewell's character's struggles and commented on the limitations imposed by the Production Code, preventing the fulfillment of his desires, thus rendering his ardor somewhat absurd.

+In 2015, Vanity Fair author Micah Nathan similarly criticized the moral restrictions imposed by the Hays Code and discussed the central theme of adultery in the context of Monroe's captivating presence.
+According to Nathan, Monroe compensates for the limitations through her magnetic allure and embodiment of certain archetypes.
+The vivid description of her character's entrance into the film, with her figure-hugging dress and seductive mannerisms, is highlighted as a pivotal moment.
+Monroe's on-screen charisma eclipses the remaining aspects of the film, including secondary characters and subplots.
+The conclusion reflects on the film's underlying theme of boredom rather than lust, with Monroe's character serving as a catalyst for harmless flirtation and reflection on familial values.

 Release

 Box office

 A major commercial success, the film earned $6 million in rentals at the North American box office.

 Critical response

 The original 1955 review by Variety was largely positive.
 Though Hollywood production codes prohibited writer-director Billy Wilder from filming a comedy where adultery takes place, the review expressed disappointment that Sherman remains chaste.
 Some critics compared Richard Sherman to the fantasizing lead character in James Thurber's short story "The Secret Life of Walter Mitty".

 On the review aggregation website Rotten Tomatoes, 84% of 32 reviews from critics are positive, with an average rating of 7.2/10.

-In the 1970s Wilder called the movie "a nothing picture because the picture should be done today without censorship...
+Years later after its release, Wilder called the film "a nothing picture because the picture should be done today without censorship...
 Unless the husband, left alone in New York while the wife and kid are away for the summer, has an affair with that girl there's nothing.
 But you couldn't do that in those days, so I was just straitjacketed.
 It just didn't come off one bit, and there's nothing I can say about it except I wish I hadn't made it.
 I wish I had the property now."